leszekhanusz/diffusion-ui/README.md

 #### local backend

-To be able to connect diffusion-ui to the Automatic1111 fork of Stable Diffusion from your own pc, you need to run it with the following parameters: `--cors-allow-origins=http://localhost:5173,https://diffusionui.com`.
+To be able to connect diffusion-ui to the Automatic1111 fork of Stable Diffusion from your own pc, you need to run it with the following parameters: `--no-gradio-queue --cors-allow-origins=http://localhost:5173,https://diffusionui.com`.

 See the instructions [here](https://diffusionui.readthedocs.io/en/latest/backends/automatic1111.html).